adwaiy2912/Practice-NodeJS/README.md

 -  GEOCODE_KEY: Your API key for geocoding services.
 -  WEATHER_KEY: Your API key for weather services.

-3. Run `npm run devStart` to start the programs
+3. Run `npm run devStart` to start any program